 - Practice like you’ll be tested.
 If possible drive the same car and in the same area where you’ll be tested on exam day.
 If you’re familiar with the vehicle, speed limits, and potential hazards you’ll be much more comfortable and less prone to making silly mistakes.

 - Give your car an inspection the night before the road exam – be sure all the different facets of your car are working well, including the brakes, turn signals, headlights and seat adjusters are functioning properly.

 Arkansas Department of Motor Vehicles Information

 To schedule a driving skills test, you’ll need to schedule a time with your county’s troop headquarters.
 You can do this or or get more information by using the links below.

-To find the office hours and / or location nearest you, please visit our Arkansas OMV Locations page.
+To find the location nearest you, please visit our Arkansas OMV Locations page.

 Additional Arkansas Drivers License Helpful Links